-- a.
-Prequalification Phase, during which applicants will submit their qualification materials. - b.
-Application Phase, during which applicants will submit their subgrantee qualification materials and proposed projects. - c.
-Negotiation Phase, during which the CPUC will engage with applicants to reach final project boundaries and costs. - d.
+a.
+Application Phase, during which applicants will submit their subgrantee qualification materials and proposed projects.

+- b.
+Negotiation Phase, during which the CPUC will engage with applicants to reach final project boundaries and costs. - c.
 Provisional Award, in which the CPUC announces preliminary award areas, drafts the BEAD Final Proposal, and then submits the Final Proposal to NTIA (following public comment) for approval and authorization to award grants.
 Under NTIA rules, no project can be funded without federal approval of the Final Proposal.